When screening candidates I am a big believer in asking the “big 3” questions.

 The “big 3 questions” are: –

-Assessment – Sigma Recruitment assess a candidate’s suitability by searching in depth questioning.
+Typical Assessment – Sigma Recruitment assess a candidate’s suitability by searching in depth questioning.
+For example, typical questions we would put forward to the candidate are:

 - What is missing from your current role?